Get the job done with a pro

 Revenue from Mailchimp

-This section helps you assess the impact of your marketing efforts on your total sales.
+This section helps you assess the impact of your marketing efforts by comparing your store's total performance against Mailchimp's direct impact.

 - Revenue from Mailchimp